Step 1: Preparing Your Request

 **In electronic form:

 Please visit the following link to submit your FOIA request electronically.
-Please note that this system is limited to accepting requests made pursuant to the FOIA only.
+Note that this system is intended to accept requests made pursuant to the FOIA only.

-**In hardcopy form (written or fax) you submit your request:
+**In hardcopy form (written or fax) submit your request:

 *Label your request "FREEDOM OF INFORMATION ACT REQUEST," on the request (and also on the envelope, if you use a written request).